plone/plone.app.contenttypes/docs/README.rst

 Migrating custom content
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Custom content-types will not be touched by the migration plone.app.contenttypes and will continue to work as expected.
+Custom content-types (archetypes and dexterity) will not be touched by the migration plone.app.contenttypes and will continue to work as expected.

 Future versions of plone.app.contenttypes will have with a form that allows you to migrate old custom Archetypes-content to Dexterity (you'll still have to create the Dexterity-types before migrating).

 If you want to migrate your custom types to Dexterity before this feature is completed you might want to have a look at the code of plone.app.contenttypes.migration.migration.NewsItemMigrator as a blueprint for a migration.

+Please make sure you are aware of the many helpers and patches that allow you to migrate comments, portlets, references etc. These are partly used in the base-class of the migration (``plone.app.contenttypes.migration.migration.ATCTContentMigrator`` and ``plone.app.contenttypes.migration.migration.ATCTFolderMigrator``) and partly in the migration-view ``plone.app.contenttypes.migration.browser.MigrateFromATContentTypes``.

 Widgets
 -------

+In Plone 5.x plone.app.contenttypes used the build-in widgets from plone.app.widgets.

-When used in Plone 4.x plone.app.contenttypes uses the default z3c.form widgets.
-All widgets work as they used to with Archetypes except for the keywords-widget for which a simple linesfield is used.
+In Plone 4.x plone.app.contenttypes uses the old z3c.form-widgets by default.
+All widgets work as they used to with Archetypes except for the keywords-widget for which a simple linesfield is used (read `How to override widgets` on how to change that).
+You can also use plone.app.widgets to make use of the new widgets (not all functionality is guaranteed to work though).

-It is recommended to use ``plone.app.widgets`` to switch to the widgets that will be used in Plone 5.

 How to use with plone.app.widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO
+You can It is recommended to use ``plone.app.widgets`` to switch to the widgets that will be used in Plone 5.

 How to override widgets